dde/qqcs/README.md

 For example, ss:Sw03:Sw01ii:iSw01i assigns the 4-qubit custom swap circuit \[1\] to the name ss.
 It can then be used in another circuit as :ss, or all 16 4-qubit basis kets can be used as initial values to determine the effect of the circuit on each.

+Comments
+===

+Comments are introduced by the hash character (#) and continue until the end of the line.

+In interactive mode, it is possible to embed switch controls by preceding the switch keyword with a $ in a comment.

+    kdisp - display quantum states in ket notation (default is transposed column vector) trace - display the resulting quantum state (or equivalent matrix) at each step of the quantum circuit none - turn off kdisp and trace

+Interactive help

+    The keyword gate[s] immediately following the hash character in an interactive comment will display a short help regarding the available gates.

 Conclusion
 ===